bookofproofs/bookofproofs.github.io/_sources/history/17th-century/wallis.md

 ### Mathematical Profile (Excerpt):
 * He also studied logic at this school but mathematics was not considered important in the best schools of the time, so Wallis did not come in contact with that topic at school.
 * In 1637 Wallis received his BA and continued his studies receiving his Master's Degree in 1640.
-* one evening at supper, a letter in cipher was brought in, relating to the capture of Chichester on 27 December 1642, which Wallis in two hours succeeded in deciphering.
+* One evening at supper, a letter in cipher was brought in, relating to the capture of Chichester on 27 December 1642, which Wallis in two hours succeeded in deciphering.
 * This was the time of the Civil War between the Royalists and Parliamentarians and Wallis used his skills in cryptography in decoding Royalist messages for the Parliamentarians.
 * In 1644 Wallis became secretary to the clergy at Westminster and through this he was given a fellowship at Queen's College, Cambridge.
 * In this passage we have modernised Wallis's English a little to make it more easily understood.